 We know our tool is useful, especially now.
 And we want to support more builders through this crisis.

 So we’ve decided to launch a simplified version of OpenSpace.
 It’s called OpenSpace Photo.

 As a technology company, we’re fortunate that we can keep our company running pretty much normally while we are all working from home.
 Builders do not have this luxury.

-Snippet from an email sent to one our customers’ entire workforce
+Snippet from an email sent to one of our customers’ entire workforce

 All that means our existing customers are leaning hard on tools like OpenSpace right now.
 We’re seeing a spike in data usage.
 One of our customers told us that “you guys are like the Zoom for us construction guys.”
 If you didn’t know, Zoom is a videoconferencing company that is seeing a ton of usage right now.

-That Zoom analogy made sense to me.
+That Zoom analogy made sense to us.
 Many key stakeholders (owners, architects, PXs, lenders, engineers, etc.) will need to get used to tracking and managing jobs remotely.

 And let’s face it.
 This might be the new normal for a while.

 So, here’s how we thought we could help.

 Even before the crisis began to emerge, we had decided to build OpenSpace Photo: a simplified version of OpenSpace that is geared towards smaller projects.
 (Our existing, fully-featured product for medium to large projects will be called OpenSpace Project.)